 To view God as happy has a bearing on our worship; it affects our evangelism; it affects the way we approach Scripture.
 Indeed, it affects our Christian worldview.
 Randy Alcorn adds, “I believe it’s vital that we not leave our children and future generations of Christians to figure out for themselves that God is happy.
 Most never will.”1 Instead of making assumptions about God, we want to see what the Scriptures say about him.
 Over and over again, we learn that God is a happy God!

-Over the next two weeks, we will come face-to-face with this glorious reality, the happiness of God.
+In the next two posts, we will come face-to-face with this glorious reality, the happiness of God.

 The Reality of God’s Happiness